-Eagle Eye was founded in 1991 on the belief that having access to nature, developing wonder at the natural world, and learning about the interconnected nature of all life are basic rights – rights that must be extended to urban youth of color.
+Eagle Eye was founded in 1991 on the belief that having access to nature, developing wonder at the natural world, and learning about the interconnected nature of all life are basic rights – rights that must be extended to all youth.

 Co-founder Anthony Sanchez developed a connection to nature by chance; having grown up in an urban environment, Anthony was sent to reform school in rural upstate New York after he was caught stealing.
 If Anthony had never gotten into trouble, he never would have experienced the pleasures of walking through a forest, horseback riding, or skating on a frozen pond.
 The curiosity and joy sparked by Anthony’s nature explorations led him not only to pursue further experiences in nature, but also to follow an environmental career path.
-Through Eagle Eye Institute, Anthony aims to ensure that young people experience nature through thoughtful design, not simply by chance.
+By founding Eagle Eye Institute, Anthony aimed to ensure that young people experience nature by thoughtful design, not simply by chance.

-Throughout our almost 30 year history, we have built many fruitful partnerships to serve the needs of communities and accomplish our mission.
-We are thankful to our friends and partners in the Boston area who co-created programs and initiatives with us.
-In 2015, we closed our Somerville office and are now based full-time in Western Mass, at our 220-acre forest site in Peru.
+Throughout our 30 year history, we have built mutually beneficial partnerships to serve the needs of communities and accomplish our mission.
+We are grateful to our friends and partners in the Boston area who collaborated on programs and initiatives with us from 1992 to 2015.
+In 2015, we closed our Somerville office and transitioned operations to Western Mass, where our work continues at our Berkshires conservation site and in the Connecticut River Valley.